corda/corda-logic-app-adapter/readme.md

 Composition
 -----------

-Service Bus Consumer, Workbench Message Adapter, RPC Invoker and Service Bus Publisher (‘Key Components’) form a deployment unit and can be viewed as a single component from external perspective.
+Service Bus Consumer, Workbench Message Adapter, Message Processor and Service Bus Publisher (‘Key Components’) form a deployment unit and can be viewed as a single component from external perspective.

 Compatibility
 -------------

-RPC format compatibility between Corda and Corda Enterprise is subject to the published [compatibility limitations](https://docs.corda.r3.com/version-compatibility.html).
+Format compatibility between Corda and Corda Enterprise is subject to the published [compatibility limitations](https://docs.corda.r3.com/version-compatibility.html).
-The RPC invoker will utilise Corda 4 functionality.
+The Message Processor will utilise Corda 4 functionality.
-Nodes targeted will run Corda 4 as well.

 Threading and Concurrency
 -------------------------

-The RPC invoker will run in a single-threaded mode to maintain order of transactions on the bus.
+The Message Processor will run in a single-threaded mode to maintain order of transactions on the bus.
 This means, new messages will only be consumed off the bus once a flow invocation has terminated (successfully or otherwise).

 Message Formats